 Toastmaster is a general term, referring to a person in charge of the proceedings of a public speaking event.

-The toastmaster is typically charged with organization of the event, arranging the order of speakers, introducing one or more of the speakers, and keeping the event on schedule.
-Such meetings typically include civic events, service organization meetings, and banquets of various purpose.
+The toastmaster is typically charged with organisation of the event, arranging the order of speakers, introducing one or more of the speakers, and keeping the event on schedule.
+Such meetings typically include civic events, service organisation meetings, and banquets of various purpose.

 In many meetings, a toastmaster typically addresses the audience from behind a dais or from a podium.
 At stage entertainment events, especially ones broadcast on live television, the toastmaster often takes the form of a master of ceremonies, introducing the entertainment acts.

-In many service organizations and businesses, the role of toastmaster was a permanently assigned role, but often rotating among members.
+In many service organisations and businesses, the role of toastmaster was a permanently assigned role, but often rotating among members.
 Toastmasters were largely expected to keep the event from becoming boring, and a cottage industry arose in the middle century to cater to the desire of businessmen and other leaders to overcome the fear of public speaking.
-Would-be toastmasters were typically counseled to use light humor, and to have anecdotes and epigrams handily memorized.
+Would-be toastmasters were typically counselled to use light humour, and to have anecdotes and epigrams handily memorised.